A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

 For our experiments, we fix \( \mu = 0.5 \), a regime that yields a non-stiff oscillator with a smooth, stable limit cycle emerging around the unstable origin.

 We generate training and test data by sampling multiple short trajectories from randomly initialized states across the system's phase space.
-Initial conditions \( \mathbf{x}_0 = [x, \dot{x}]^\top \) are drawn from a uniform distribution \( x, \dot{x} \sim \mathcal{U}(-3, 3) \), ensuring coverage of diverse dynamical behaviors, including transients and convergence to the limit cycle.
+Initial conditions \( \mathbf{x}_0 = [x_0, \dot{x}_0]^\top \) are drawn from a uniform distribution \( x, \dot{x} \sim \mathcal{U}(-3, 3) \), ensuring coverage of diverse dynamical behaviors, including transients and convergence to the limit cycle.
 A total of 1500 initial conditions are used.

 Each trajectory is integrated forward in time over the interval \( [0, 6.5] \) using the \texttt{BDF} solver from \texttt{SciPy}'s \texttt{solve\_ivp}, with relative and absolute tolerances of \( 10^{-6} \) and \( 10^{-9} \), respectively.
 The integration output is sampled at a fixed time step \( \Delta t = 0.1 \).
-We consider these accurate simulations as our ground truth.
+We treat these accurate simulations as ground truth.

 To evaluate generalization near the system’s asymptotic behavior, we additionally simulate a long trajectory from initial state \( \mathbf{x}_0 = [2, 0]^\top \), chosen to lie very close to the limit cycle.
-This trajectory is integrated over 65 time units—ten times longer than the short trajectories—using the same solver and discretization settings.
+This trajectory is integrated over 65 time units (ten times longer than the short trajectories) using the same solver and discretization settings.

 The dataset is divided into training and validation subsets in an 80:10 ratio.
 The long trajectory on the limit cycle is kept separate and used exclusively for testing.
 Figure~\ref{fig:vdp_phase_portrait} shows the resulting phase portrait, with different colors for the training (black), validation (green), and test (red) trajectories, clearly illustrating the long-term attractor behavior.